AmitKumar6k60/Game_Theory/README.md

 - [Setup and Installation](#setup-and-installation)

 ---
+## Deployement

+   Frontend and Backend facing problem to communicate because of error :  net::ERR_SSL_PROTOCOL_ERROR , was unable to resolve in given time.

+   Frontend Deployed on vercel : https://game-theory-frontend.vercel.app/

+   Backend Deployed on AWS with PublicIPs: 13.60.199.62

+   The application is functioning properly on localhost.

+---

 ## Images
 ![Screenshot 2024-10-17 at 1 32 15 AM (2)](https://github.com/user-attachments/assets/9635a457-e447-4a16-853e-93aa0bc8fb2b)
 ![Screenshot 2024-10-17 at 1 33 40 AM (2)](https://github.com/user-attachments/assets/0b386db0-d27e-40de-a1e8-0befc96efb83)